jorgementx/project-generator/README.md

 ## TODOs:

 > In order of priority

+- Update the frontend project to use angular 20.
+With the new project structure and naming conventions.
+  > The emaus project is already maually updated to angular 20 (not fully compliant with the new naming conventions or project structure though)

 - Add basic kubernetes manifests for developing with k3d + mirrord
 - Update django default version to 5.2 (lts)